MHmorgan/selector/README.md

 Selector
 ========

-Simple terminal application which lets the user select between its input arguments and prints out the the selected choice.
+Simple terminal application which lets the user select between its input arguments and prints out the selected choice.

 The usage is simple and intuitive: use the arrow keys to move between values; press enter to select a value;
-type anything to filter the values; press backspace to remove the last filter character, or delete to clear the entire filter text.
-Whitespaces in the filter text are ignored and treated as separators between substrings, all of which must match a value for it to pass the filter.
+type `/` to start filtering.

 Intended to be used in shell functions and aliases, such as: